 You can learn how to help control your asthma.
 One way is to learn about the things that make you have flare-ups.

-Asthma Zone Calculator Introduction This calculator is for people with asthma.
-To use this tool, you must know your peak flow number.
-Your peak flow is how fast you exhale air after taking a deep breath.
-Your peak flow tells you and your doctor how well your lungs are working.
-You need to know your personal best peak flow number to help control your asthma.
-Changes from your personal best can help you see how well your asthma is under control.
-These changes also can let you know when you need medication...
+Children's Asthma Peak Flow Calculator This calculator is for children with asthma.
+If you know how tall your child is, you can find out what his or her personal best peak flow value is.
+Peak flow is how fast your child breathes out air after taking a deep breath.
+Your child's peak flow tells you and your child's doctor how well your child's lungs are working.
+You need to know your child's personal best peak flow number to help control your child's asthma.
+This number is part of your child’s Asthma Acti...